The rise and fall of Scrum

 Requirements analysis, design and planning as activities in themselves are not to be thrown away cheaply, but when applied to software development, many problems have been observed.
 These include:

-Customers and business analysts struggle to write requirements in a way that translates unambiguously to software features.
+Customers and solutions analysts struggle to write requirements in a way that translates unambiguously to software features.
 Misspecification, underspecification and even overspecification are practically unavoidable.

 There is a maintenance overhead associated with any document.
 This becomes non-trivial when changes must be made frequently.
 People tend not to keep them up to date.